 ~

 The double storey house – a fusion of modern and traditional architectural designs – was quiet when Harith reached the front door.
 The living room was empty.
-His grandparents must be at the nearby musolla for Maghrib prayer.
+His grandparents must be at the nearby masjid for Maghrib prayer.
 Adam ran to his room.
-A maid in her fifties came out and confirmed where his grandparents were.
-Quickly Harith prepared to join the early evening congregational prayer at the musolla.
+A maid in her fifties appeared from the dining room and confirmed his grandparents’ whereabouts.
+Harith hurried to join the early evening congregational prayer.

-It was around nine o’clock when Harith came home.
+It was around nine when Harith returned home.
 He heard Adam talking with his great grandmother.
 He walked to the direction of the voice.
 His nephew was narrating the meeting at the park.
-Seeing Harith, Hajjah Maryam signaled her grandson to go to the study room.
+Seeing Harith, Hajjah Maryam signaled her grandson to go to the study.
 “I’ll join you in a minute, dear.”

-An old man in his seventies was sitting at a desk, reading a tafseer.
-After giving salam, Harith took a seat at the sofa set opposite the desk.
+An old man in his seventies was sitting at a big study desk, reading a tafseer.
+After giving salaam, Harith took a seat at the sofa opposite the desk.
 Haji Mustapha came to join his grandson.
 Harith thought it was a little strange for his grandfather to sit across from him at the sofa set.
 The door opened and his grandmother entered with ginger tea for the three of them.

-Sitting beside her husband, Hajjah Maryam looked at her grandson with a mix of sad and happy expressions on her face.
+Sitting beside her husband, Hajjah Maryam looked at her grandson.
+A mix of sad and happy expressions appeared on her face.
 Harith felt a little awkward, almost disturbed, as he sensed a little tension in the air, yet keeping himself composed to what was about to take place.
 The three of them rarely gathered in that room.
 It was usually him meeting his grandfather to discuss matters about work at the office or their batik factory.

 “Right after you left for the beach, your Pak Tua called …and told us everything.
 Obviously she calculated the time before leaving.
 Today was the day and we were told the truth.”